IsakThornqvist/1dv027-Assignment-API-design/README.md

 My approach to error handling was to always check for errors first in my resolvers before any database operations run, to make sure errors are caught early and consistently.

-For simple checks such as validating that a user exists or that a pokemon is not already on a team, I use `throw new Error()` with a descriptive message.
+For simple checks such as validating that a user exists or that a pokemon is not already on a team, I use `throw GraphQLError()` with a descriptive message.
 For repeated authorization checks I created a `validations` folder containing `teamValidation.js` which exports two reusable functions:

 - `checkAuth(context)` — throws if no valid JWT token is present
 - `getTeamAndVerifyOwnership(teamId, userId)` — fetches the team, throws if it does not exist or belongs to a different user